polyvertex/fitdecode/README.rst

     import fitdecode

     with fitdecode.FitReader(src_file) as fit:
-        for record in fit:
+        for frame in fit:
-            # The yielded *record* object has one of the following types:
+            # The yielded *frame* object is of one of the following types:
             # * fitdecode.FitHeader
             # * fitdecode.FitDefinitionMessage
             # * fitdecode.FitDataMessage